projectinnovatenewark/csx2/workshops/workshop_3/ready_set_go.md

         import time

-28. Now let's instantiate the Button class and store it in the variable "button", and we will be using the **GPIO4** pin.
+28. Now, let's instantiate the Button class and store it in the variable "button", and we will be using the **GPIO4** pin.
 There's no need to set a hold time as it won't be necessary for this section.

         button = Button(4)

 29. Next we want to instantiate three different LED classes.
-One for red, yellow, and lastly green.
+One for red, yellow, and green.
 Since we practice good coding skills, we are going to be descriptive in our variables:

         red_light = LED(14)
         yellow_light = LED(15)
         green_light = LED(18)

-30. Now we want to create a function that when called, will start the light sequence.
-Since we want to turn on each light and then off in a sequence, we need to use a method other than blink from the LED class.
+30. Now we want to create a function that, when called, will start the light sequence.
+Since we want to turn on each light and then turn it off in a sequence, we need to use a method other than "blink" from the LED class.
 The methods we will be using are the ".on()" and ".off()" methods.

         def start_lights():
             red_light.on()